AEV 4.5 DualSport SC

 Ball Joints...

 I also took advantage and decided to install new ball joints, which I highly recommend.
 I also picked up a ball joint removal tool set specific to Jeep JK as it is angled for the ball joint.
 You will need to remove the passenger spring first before you are able to pull the upper ball joint.
 Spray a lot of wd-40 wait a bit.
 Use a combination of socket wrench on the ball joint removal tool (1/2).
 Hit it with a small sledgehammer every few turns on until it breaks/pops free.
 Will be the best feeling when it does!
-On reinserting the new Teraflex ball joints, DO NOT place them in incorrectly, take your time making sure you are pressing them in correctly.
+On reinserting the new Teraflex ball joints, DO NOT place them incorrectly, take your time making sure you are seeding them properly.
 I was very impressed with how the jeep handled after the ball joints were in.
 Big difference and I couldn’t believe how loose the bottom stock ball joints were!
 That is your “Jeep Death Wobble”.
 I will post about that install as well.
 Teraflex Ball Joints

 Front JKS disconnect links were added later on and not included in the galleria.
 Will post to this page shortly.